 Client’s Role Receives guidance and direction The client engages in self-exploration and discovery

-Problem-Solving Counselor provides advice and strategies The client explores solutions through reflection
+Problem-Solving counsellor provides advice and strategies The client explores solutions through reflection

 Conclusion: